 PS : We have also demonstrated within this second article that Hannibal was black.

 PS 2 : There is a DNA study of a young man found in Carthage, which showed that he was a white man probably from Spain.
 The skeleton of this man, discovered in the 90s, is to our knowledge the first White exhumed, and does not have more significance than that of an Indian for example within the British population.
 Carthage was a black civilization.

 By : Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)

 - Nations Nègres et Culture, Cheikh Anta Diop, page 170.

 - Idem, page 187.

-- Recherches anthropologiques dans la Berbérie orientale (Anthropological researches in the Eastern Barbarism), Lucien Bertholon and Ernest Chantre, pages 280 and 281.
+- Recherches anthropologiques dans la Berbérie orientale, Lucien Bertholon and Ernest Chantre, pages 280 and 281.

-- Histoire ancienne de l’Afrique du nord (Ancient history of North Africa), Stephane Gsell, page 174.
+- Histoire ancienne de l’Afrique du nord, Stephane Gsell, page 174.

-- African presence in Early Europe, Evan Van Sertima, pages 137, 138
+- African presence in Early Europe, Ivan Van Sertima, pages 137, 138